M.S. in Industrial Engineering

 Plan of Work

 The Plan of Work is intended to assist the student in structuring the course work for the MS degree.
 Students are urged to discuss their program with the appropriate program coordinator (identified along with the program description).
-The Plan of Work should be filed by all students in the program before completing 12 credits.
-Students will be notified by the graduate program office regarding the acceptance of the plan.
+The Plan of Work should be filed in DegreeWorks by all students in the program before completing 12 credits.
+Students will be notified by the Graduate School regarding the acceptance of the plan.
 The Plan of Work is a contract that describes all requirements to be met for the degree.
 The Plan of Work should be treated as a living document.
-If there are any changes to your program, you must file a new Plan of Work and receive approval.
+If there are any changes to your program, you must file a revised Plan of Work and receive approval from department graduate program director.
 Failure to keep your Plan of Work updated can delay graduation.
 Please choose the appropriate Plan of Work from the list below.

 Admission to this program is contingent upon admission to the Graduate School.
 These are the additional requirements: